This post may contain affiliate links. Please read my disclaimer for more information.

 With a single boiler, you will need to steam the milk before pulling the shot.
 This will prepare the milk without cooling down the espresso shots.
 If you are fine with steaming first and pulling the shot later, single boilers can save you a lot of money!

 If you choose a single boiler machine, make sure to choose a strong boiler like brass/chrome plated to brew hotter espresso shots!

 The bigger question is do you want to froth milk?

-Fortunately, manufacturers have started to create and develop espresso machines without a steaming wand to reduce additional costs!
+Fortunately, manufacturers have started to create and develop machines without a steaming wand to reduce additional costs!
 Jura A1 is one such machine that doesn’t have a milk frother.

 Another great machine is the capsule espresso machine.
 Most of these machines offer you an optional choice to buy or not buy the milk frother.
 It’s not part of the machine’s build.